When "Eyes Have the Mist of the Smoke From a Distant Fire", We Know That We Should Fear the Loss of Precious Nearby Love

-The Sanford-Townsend Band, in 1977 came up with this memorable song.
-A kind of poetry set to music, the imagery was unforgettable, as you could sense that upon hearing it, everyone was thinking about a lover, or mate having a teary state, but tears that came from a person or relationship from somewhere else.
+The Sanford-Townsend Band, in 1977 came up with this memorable song about the "Mist from the Smoke of a Distant Fire" --- A kind of poetry set to music, the imagery was unforgettable, as you could sense that upon hearing it, everyone was thinking about a lover, or mate having a teary state, but tears that came from a person or relationship is from somewhere else, and not a nearby fire.

 How about it?
 Do your eyes have a mist from the smoke of a distant fire?
-And if they do, are you a man or a woman?
-For there is a difference as to why there are gender differences in the smoke from the distant fire.
+And if they do, what are the "Unknown Factors"

 Infidelity is not Always How We Imagine it to Be